Missouri man nabbed for copycat threats against Jewish centers

 "These actions are heinous and should be fully investigated and prosecuted," their statement read.

-The woman Thompson was allegedly targeting works for a social service in New York City.
+The woman Thompson was allegedly targeting works for a social service agency in New York City.
+Her lawyer, Carrie Goldberg, told NBC News she endured a "nightmare."

+"Our main statement is just that our client is exclusively focused on supporting the serious criminal proceedings underway," Goldberg said in a text message.

 Some of the threats Thompson allegedly made appear to have been made in the woman's name, including an e-mail message to the Anti-Defamation League offices in Manhattan last month saying she was behind the bomb threats, according to the complaint.